NFL notebook: Jets’ Curry out for season after rare blood disorder requires spleen removal

 “While I am incredibly disappointed that I will not be able to play with my teammates this year, I am thankful that the doctors identified my condition in time,” Curry wrote.
 “They have informed me that I am expected to make a full recovery and return to the field next season.”

-Lock’s preseason included an 80-yard touchdown throw to K.J.
-Hamler and just Tuesday he began practice with a 60-yard dime to Jerry Jeudy.
-But he continued to scuffle in three-wide formations and didn’t show as much huddle command, pre-snap management, pocket awareness and precision as Bridgewater did.

 Bridgewater will become the 11th quarterback to start for Denver since Peyton Manning retired after winning Super Bowl 50.
-Manning was inducted into the Pro Football Hall of Fame this month.
 The Broncos are 32-48 since he retired, including Lock’s 8-10 mark over the past two seasons.
 Bridgewater is 26-23 in his career in Minnesota, New Orleans and Carolina.

 JAGUARS: Trevor Lawrence will start Jacksonville’s season opener at Houston on Sept.
 12, one of the least surprising decisions in franchise history.
-Coach Urban Meyer made the announcement Wednesday, giving Lawrence the nod over third-year pro Gardner Minshew after two preseason games and a month of training camp.
+Coach Urban Meyer gave Lawrence the nod over third-year pro Gardner Minshew after two preseason games and a month of training camp.
 Meyer expects Lawrence will never have to earn a starting job in the NFL again.

 “You can capitalize that if you want.
 Underline it.
 Cap it,” Meyer said.